Return to Main Page

 Dinky Bird by Maxfield Parrish, American Illustrator (an illustration from Poems of Childhood by Eugene Field) (1904) on a vanity by D.F.
 Briggs & Co…

-The Head of Cleopatra (or Simoneta Vespucci) by Piero di Cosimo (Pietro di Lorenzo), Italian Renaissance (ca. 1489).
+The Head of Cleopatra (or Simoneta Vespucci) by Piero di Cosimo (Pietro di Lorenzo), Italian Renaissance (ca. 1489) marked 800, 223or 220 in lozenge, 3 in powder well.
 Simoneta was the mistress of Lorenzo di Medici and the wife of a cousin of Amerigo Vespucci who gave his name to America

 Portrait of a Lady by Antonio del Pollaiuolo, Italian Renaissance (ca. 1457) on a vanity by Mondaine

-Phoebus and the Hours Preceded by Aurora by Guido Reni, Italian Baroque (a fresco in the Rospigliosi Palace in Rome) (1614).
+Phoebus and the Hours Preceded by Aurora by Guido Reni, Italian Baroque (a fresco in the Rospigliosi Palace in Rome) (1614) marked 800, 304 in lozenge, 3 in powder well.
 This is a beautiful allegory -Aurora (Dawn) comes bringing with her the sun (the god Apollo) who in turn brings with him the Hours of the day.

 ......